bkarnes/LinuxAdminClass/README.md

 Please note that the script is currently only set up for Kali.
 I'm working on the Parrot version.

 ## Setup your VM:
-Once you've started your VM in VirtualBox, you will need to run the following commands to get the setup script on your machine.
+Once you've started your VM in VirtualBox and logged in as the kali user (kali:kali), you will need to run the following commands to get the setup script on your machine.

 ```
 mkdir Projects